 The long form was the winner, so that is the form World Animal Protection Canada is now using for their donation forms.

 Before deciding to use Engaging Networks, World Animal Protection Canada found the process of automating their “Welcome Series” and other email campaigns cumbersome and difficult to set up.
 Now that they are up and running through the Engaging Networks marketing automation tools, they find the process simple and easy.

 “I love how easy it is to set these up!” shares Kay.

 With the Engaging Networks marketing automation module, you set up your “Welcome Series” based on who your supporters are and where they came into the organization – be it a petition, email, or a donation.
 A typical journey will provide a welcome message, driving the supporter to an action center with options on how to help the mission.
 Subsequent emails could include surveys and asks for social shares.
 If the supporter comes into the “Welcome Series” from a donation, there is a slightly different journey that includes thanking them for their gift and opportunities to grow their support.

 The power of automation really shines when supporters overlap entry points and journeys.
 If a supporter comes in by signing a petition and then makes a one-time gift, the organization’s parameters bring that supporter into the one-time gift journey so they are not getting duplicate or overlapping “Welcome Series” emails or messages.
 It’s important for any organization to reach out to everyone who becomes a new advocate, supporter or donor.

-Since World Animal Protection Canada has implemented the Engaging Networks Marketing Module to deploy their “Welcome Series” they are seeing open rates as high as 60% and click-thru rates as high as 43%.
+Since World Animal Protection Canada started using Engaging Networks marketing automation tools to deploy an email “Welcome Series” they are seeing open rates as high as 60% and click-thru rates as high as 43%!.